Let's just be clear.

 Unfortunately, we are not able to provide individual responses to requests for verification forms.
 However, we have specifically developed these FAQs to answer customer queries and concerns regarding Sentry's compliance with EU/UK data export laws.
 If you have any remaining questions, please get in touch with us at email@example.com.

-Sentry’s Data Processing Addendum provides assurances that: (1) Sentry acts solely as a service provider (as that term is defined under the CCPA) on a customer’s behalf, (2) Sentry does not retain, use or disclose personal data for any purpose other than the purposes described in the DPA, (3) and Sentry does not “sell” Personal Data (within the meaning under the CCPA).
+Sentry’s Data Processing Addendum provides assurances regarding our compliance with the CCPA (as amended by the CPRA), including that (1) Sentry does not retain, use or disclose personal data for any purpose other than the purposes described in the DPA and (2) Sentry does not “sell” or “share” (within the meaning under the CCPA) personal data received under the DPA.

 Sentry data is hosted on Google Cloud Platform, which encrypts all data at rest by default, in compliance with the Privacy Rule within HIPAA Title II.
 Sentry also exercises strong access control and technical and administrative safeguards in compliance with HIPAA’s Security Rule.